-- The DNA is being nicked only when it is in the supercoiled form. - protein A synthesized by a genome can attach to the origin of that genome only. - In this process the 5' end of the positive strand progressively unwinds and gets separated from the (-) strand. - DNA polymerase III catalyzes the addition of dexoyribonucleotide to the 3' end of the positive strand. - Thus due to this activity the (+) strand proceeds from 5'-3' direction.
+- The DNA is being nicked only when it is in the supercoiled form. - The protein A synthesized by a genome can attach to the origin of that genome only. - In this process the 5' end of the positive strand progressively unwinds and gets separated from the (-) strand. - DNA polymerase III catalyzes the addition of dexoyribonucleotide to the 3' end of the positive strand. - Thus due to this activity the (+) strand proceeds from 5'-3' direction. - The protein A remains bound to the 5'end of the positive strand as well as replication fork. - Here protein A performs the following functions: - 1) Cleaves the new origin. - 2) Ligase the 3' and 5' ends of the free positive strand. - 3) Again binds to the 5' phosphoryl termius of the newly synthesized strand of the RF chromosome.